Natsu235/AlgoBreizh/README.md

 # AlgoBreizh
-A shopping website made for the fictive company "AlgoBreizh" (BTS SIO 2).
+A shopping website made for the fictive company "AlgoBreizh".

 A live preview is available [here](https://algobreizh.store).